top of page

 Side A and Side B

-The custom splatter vinyl echoes the project’s palette and the natural textures found in the ocean, flame, and floral photography.
+The custom splatter vinyl echoes the project's palette and the natural textures found in the ocean, flame, and floral photography.
 Its hazy surface moves between smoke, water, and sand.
+The physical material of the record becomes continuous with the visual identity.
+The object and the image are one thing.

-The Lyric Gatefold (Inside)
+The Lyric Gatefold

 CD PACKAGING DESIGN